Actions

 Legacy

-In December 2000, ICEknight of the Sonic scene fansite Sonic the Hedgehog Database emailed STI Burbank designer Peter Morawiec about his work on a number of unreleased Sonic games.
+In December 2000, ICEknight of the Sonic scene fansite Sonic Database emailed STI Burbank designer Peter Morawiec about his work on a number of unreleased Sonic games.
 Morawiec responded later that day, providing a wealth of knowledge on topics such as Sonic X-treme, Sonic the Hedgehog Spinball, and Sonic Saturn, even sharing development material from his time working at Sega.[3]

 Production credits